top of page

 Q: How should my portrait be framed?

-Pastel artwork should be framed with double matting and under glass.
-The artwork can be taped to the matting using a low adhesive artist’s tape.
+Pastel artwork should be framed with double matting and under glass; My preferred type is called museum glass as it provides superior UV protection, minimizes reflection, and maintains clarity.
 Double matting prevents the glass from touching the artwork.
 You can frame it yourself or take it to a professional.

 bottom of page